RealOrangeOne/theorangeone.net/content/posts/django-22.md

 April marks the release of Django 2.2, the latest LTS version of the popular Python web framework.
 Django 2.2 marks almost two years of development since the last LTS release, 1.11 in April 2017, and brings with it some very large improvements and changes which naturally come with a major version bump.

 Django historically works off the LTS pattern of software releasing, providing two channels.
-LTS versions are maintained far longer than regular versions, and receive regular bug fixes and security patches in line with the main release channel.
+LTS releases are maintained far longer than regular versions, and receive regular bug fixes and security patches in line with the main release channel.

 ![Django update cycle](https://static.djangoproject.com/img/release-roadmap.png)